Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 For testing, i looked into using jasmine, however jasmine is not used so frequently compared to manual testing for d3 data visualisation.
 Therefore i find a simple approach the most effective, and that is to visually see the differences when i click on the dropdown menu and go through all the countries listed and see the changes in the bar graphs, pie chart and scatter plot.
 I then checked when i refresh the page that all the data goes back to represent the Statuses collectively.
 I also cross referenced what was displayed on the site to values in the data file.

 In the testing process i did come up with a bug.
 When i scroll through the dropdown menu i randomly pick a country, and the pie chart, bar graphs and scatter plot work great but after selecting a few countries the pie chart displays the color black on "Developing" countries and stays that color for every Developing country thereafter.
 Whereas when you pick a "Developed" country it does represent the correct color.
 I then looked at my graph.js file and there is no mention in the code of color black.
 I will ask my mentor for advice.
+On Microsoft Edge browser i have the same issue with the pie chart but the color of the "Developing" status is white.
+And the Developing status dots color on the Scatter Plot displays black.
+Everything else works.

+Finally these charts use D3.js, and d3.js is not mobile responsive.
+D3.js is designed for desktop or large-screen viewing.

 ### Browser Compatibility